 - acting for an international energy company in the divestiture of its chemicals business to a Swedish private equity group for approximately $600 million

 - representing a Finnish energy company in connection with its joint venture with a Norwegian energy company to combine their worldwide petrochemicals businesses.

 Awards & Accolades

-- Chambers UK 2017 recognizes Mr. LaMaster as one of only eight “Band 1” leading individuals in oil & gas in the United Kingdom, and describes him as follows: “John LaMaster is an expert in oil and gas transactions and has particular experience in corporate deals and project development work.
+- Chambers UK 2017 recognizes Mr. LaMaster as one of only six “Band 1” leading individuals in oil & gas in the United Kingdom, and describes him as follows: “John LaMaster is an expert in oil and gas transactions and has particular experience in corporate deals and project development work.
 Clients think of him as someone who "is extremely knowledgeable and gives excellent advice in a highly efficient manner."

 - Legal 500 2016 describes Mr. LaMaster as “very calm, tenacious and persuasive.”